URS vs legacy application: how new-authority filing reached its 2026 form

 Can I still apply on paper?

-No. URS replaced the paper-based application for all new MC applicants effective 2017.
-The FMCSA Unified Registration System (URS) at https://www.fmcsa.dot.gov/registration/unified-registration-system is the only path for new applications.
-Pre-existing carriers that still hold a legacy MC can continue operating under that authority but must use URS for any new authority application.
+No. The paper-based application was retired for new MC applicants in 2017 when the URS replaced it - and since May 14, 2026 new applications go through Motus: USDOT Registration System at motus.dot.gov, the successor to the URS.
+Pre-existing carriers that still hold a legacy MC can continue operating under that authority but must use the current online system for any new authority application.

-What information does URS require that the old OP-1 paper form did not?
+What information did URS require that the old OP-1 paper form did not?

-URS consolidates USDOT registration, MC application, BOC-3 designation, and biennial MCS-150 update into a single online workflow.
-The old OP-1 paper form was MC-application-only; URS handles the full registration stack.
-URS also requires a Federal Online Authentication credential which the paper OP-1 path did not.
+URS consolidated USDOT registration, MC application, BOC-3 designation, and biennial MCS-150 update into a single online workflow.
+The old OP-1 paper form was MC-application-only; URS handled the full registration stack.
+URS also required a Federal Online Authentication credential which the paper OP-1 path did not.
+Motus (motus.dot.gov) carries the same consolidated workflow forward today, with a Login.gov-verified profile in place of the FMCSA Online Account.

 Are there any procedural differences between URS-issued MC and legacy MC?

-No. The 21-day FMCSA vetting window applies the same way for URS-issued MC and legacy MC.
+No. FMCSA review under 49 CFR §365.109T applies the same way for an online-issued MC and a legacy MC.
 The §387.9 BIPD insurance requirement is the same.
 The §366.4 BOC-3 process-agent requirement is the same.
 The new-entrant audit under §385.305 is the same.
 The only difference is the application path; the resulting authority is identical.

 Related comparisons

-FastTruckAuthority handles URS submission for new authority plus BOC-3 + BMC-91 coordination so the MC activates at the end of the 21-day vetting window.
+FastTruckAuthority handles the registration submission for new authority plus BOC-3 + BMC-91 coordination so the MC activates as soon as FMCSA completes its review.